micahwoods/micahwoods.github.io/_posts/2020-05-22-four-more-sources-mlsn-information.md

 ![image of 3 video and 1 cheat sheet recommended here](/img/mlsn_4_suggestion.jpg)

-Today at 10 a.m.
-New York time (21:00 in Thailand) I'll be leading a seminar called "How MLSN Works."
-If you want to join but haven't registered yet, contact Chris Eidson (ceidson [at] blinc [dot] com), the Education Specialist at Brookside Labs, to register.

-[These are the slides](https://speakerdeck.com/micahwoods/how-mlsn-works) I put together for this seminar.

-One of the things I'll mention is other ways to learn more about MLSN, or material that explains how it works in a different way.
+In my recent "How MLSN Works" seminar---[slides here](https://speakerdeck.com/micahwoods/how-mlsn-works)---I mentioned some other ways to learn more about MLSN.
 The four items I recommended are:

 * The [Humbug movie](https://vimeo.com/micahwoods/humbug) which explains MLSN and includes discussions with turfgrass managers who have used it.